 With member confidence constantly tested amid market volatility, super funds are struggling to provide clear, timely, and empathetic member communication – an area that’s coming under increasing regulatory scrutiny.

-“The release follows recent market volatility and the dramatic headlines in mainstream press which creates anxiety for many Australians,” the firm pointed out.
+“The release follows recent market volatility and the dramatic headlines in mainstream press which creates anxiety for many Australians,” the firm said.

 “Members aren’t reading ASX charts or product disclosure statements during volatility – they’re reading headlines,” said Duncan McPherson, principal of Borromean Consulting.